Tel Mevorakh: Archaeology

-Iron Age period
+Iron Age

+Iron IB

 A structure from the late 11th century BCE was discovered, Pottery found there include much local pottery as well as a single jug of Phoenician origin.
+This structure was destroyed.

+Iron IIA

-This structure was destroyed and a new structure dated the second half of the 10th century BCE was built on top of it.
+A new structure dated the second half of the 10th century BCE was built on top of it.
 It is a four room house, a type of house associated with early Israelites.
 The large house underwent many changes and most of its bricks were plundered.
 It was encircled by an outer wall and was surrounded by a large court.
 Archaeologists believe it is a regional administrative center, connected to the nearby city of Dor.
 The pottery found here was local.
 Two fine cooking pots of special interest were found, one of which with the Paleo-Hebrew letter "Shin".
 Such cooking pots with letters such as "Shin" and "Samekh" were found in other sites including Tel Hazor in the Korazim Plateau, Tel Yokneam and Tel Qiri in the Jezreel Valley and in Tel Shikmona in Haifa.
 The meaning of these signs is obscure.
 A tomb, contemporary with the house was discovered northeast of the mound in 1966 during the construction of a pipeline.
 In addition to the local pottery, some pottery imported from Cyprus and Phoenicia was found both in the house and in the tomb.